 A Circular Polarizer Filter Is a Great Choice for Taking Pictures on Sunny Days

 You may have heard of polarization in sunglass lenses.
-Well, photography polarizers do the same.
+Well, circular polarizers do the same.
 These popular lens filters work by blocking out glare from surfaces.

 A circular polarizer’s primary purpose is to eliminate or regulate reflections like water, glass, paint, leaves, sky, buildings, streets, and the like.
 When light falls on these surfaces, they produce glare that brightens highlights but darkens colors and details.

 Here are some excellent examples of when you’d use a circular polarizer filter: